Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Can Eating Less Meat Save the Environment?

-Now that we better understand how meat consumption can affect climate change, we can answer the initial question.
+We can answer the initial question now that we better understand how meat consumption can affect climate change.

-Can we eat less meat, reduce the impact on the environment and thereby stop climate change?
+Can we eat less meat, reduce the environmental impact, and stop climate change?

 What would happen if we stop eating meat entirely?